RealTimeLogic/Xedge32/doc/source/misc.rst

          trace("IP address:", arg1, "network mask", arg2, "gateway", arg3)
          -- We do not need LuaShell32 when we have a network connection esp32.execute"killmain"
+      elseif event == "eth" then
+         -- Received if this device has Ethernet. trace("IP address:", arg1, "network mask", arg2, "gateway", arg3)
       elseif event == "sntp" then
          trace("Time synchronized")
       end